 How I did it:

 - Establish a Foundation.
 Ensure all available social networks are connected.
-This means create a Google+ & Instagram if you do not yet have one.
+This means create a Google+ & Instagram if you do not yet have one, and Buy Instagram Followers to gain popularity.

 - Optimize your Profiles.
 A well written social bio will encourage more follows and help people find you.